oplS16projects/FP1/README.md

 (define (funct3D f)
   (plot3d (surface3d f -4 4 -4 4)))
 ```
-This code aceepts a function which should have 2 parameters, and draws a graph of the function.
+This code acepts a function which should have 2 parameters, and draws a graph of the function.
 The x coordinates are from -4 to 4, and the y coordinates are from -4 4.